JACマガジン

 As of 2023, it is possible to accept Specified Skilled Worker (ii) in all industrial sectors except the nursing care field.

-The four fields of "automobile transportation," "railway," "forestry," and "timber industry" will be newly added by a Cabinet decision in March 2024 (2024), and will be accepted from Specified Skilled Worker (i) first.
+The four fields of "automobile transportation," "railway," "forestry," and "timber industry" will be newly added by the Cabinet decision in March 2024, and will be accepted from Specified Skilled Worker (i) first.

 Therefore, as of May 2024, we will not be able to accept Specified Skilled Worker (ii).

-In addition, according to the Cabinet decision in March 2024 (2024), new jobs have been added in the "industrial product manufacturing field," "shipbuilding and marine industry field," and "food and beverage manufacturing field," but as of May 2024, Specified Skilled Worker (ii) will not accept additional jobs in the "industrial product manufacturing field."
+In addition, according to the Cabinet decision in March 2024, new jobs have been added in the "industrial product manufacturing field," "shipbuilding and marine manufacturing industry," and "food and beverage manufacturing field," but as of May 2024, Specified Skilled Worker (ii) will not accept additional jobs in the "industrial product manufacturing field."

 How is Specified Skilled Worker (ii) different from Specified Skilled Worker (i)?